 Conversion and extension of a derelict newsagents shop on a tight site in Shrewsbury into a compact 45sqm home.

-This project was self built by CandO to Passivhaus principles.
-The aim was to create a quirky, super energy efficient home at an very affordable cost.
-The dark timber cladding and the form of the first floor extension reference Shrewsbury’s black timber medieval architecture in a contemporary way.
-The timber framed extension is designed to be a lightweight breathable construction above the existing cavity walls below.
+This project was self-built by CandO to Passivhaus principles.
+The aim was to create a quirky, super energy-efficient home at an affordable cost.
+The dark timber cladding and the form of the first-floor extension reference Shrewsbury’s black timber medieval architecture in a contemporary way.
+The timber-framed extension is designed to be a lightweight breathable construction above the existing cavity walls below.

-The arrangement of large openings, living areas and a small roof terrace to the south within a well insulated, airtight envelope follow the principles of Passivhaus design.
-In addition by use of mechanical ventilation with heat recovery and minimising thermal bridges, the buildings heating costs are reduced to a minimum.
+The arrangement of large openings, living areas and a small roof terrace to the south within a well-insulated, airtight envelope follow the principles of Passivhaus design.
+In addition, by the use of mechanical ventilation with heat recovery and minimising thermal bridges, the buildings heating costs are reduced to a minimum.
 Using the rigorous modelling programme, PHPP the design nearly reached Enerphit standard; the standard for retrofit.

 The Beehive was the overall winner of The Daily Telegraph Homebuilding & Renovating Awards 2017.

 Photos thanks to Dan Farrar //danfarrar.co.uk